The number of varieties in a family which contain a rational point: Introduction

 In \S \ref{sec:L-functions} we gather various results on Hecke $L$-functions and certain partial Euler products which shall naturally appear in the proof of Theorem \ref{thm:Brauer}.
 We also state here the version of Delange's Tauberian theorem which we shall use.

-In \S \ref{sec:Tori} we begin with some results on the adelic spaces and Brauer groups of algebraic tori, in particular we describe the algebraic Brauer group in terms of automorphic characters.
+In \S \ref{sec:Tori} we begin with some results on the adelic spaces and Brauer groups of algebraic tori, in particular we calculate their algebraic Brauer group in terms of automorphic characters.
 We then study toric varieties and their Brauer groups over number fields, and derive an analogue for subordinate Brauer group elements of an exact sequence of Voskresenski\v{\i} \cite{Vos70} on the unramified Brauer groups of algebraic tori.

-In \S \ref{sec:counting} we bring together all the work in the previous sections to prove Theorem \ref{thm:Brauer}, and moreover give a description of the leading constant.
+In \S \ref{sec:counting} we bring together all the work in the previous sections to prove Theorem \ref{thm:Brauer}, and also give a description of the leading constant.